Bedrooms 2, Sleeps 4

 In Limeuil, you don't have to miss Canoeing, well organized activity for all your family - park your car, choose your destination and at the end of your day you will be picked up.

 The Dordogne valley passes beneath several famous chateaux including Beynac and Castelnaud, and drifts through the village of La Roche Gageac.
-Unforgettable
+Unforgettable.

 The Maison des Vins: a magnificent mansion, sporting exquisite architecture, in front of Bergerac harbour.
 An amazing place that houses the Récollets Cloister and proposes a great selection of events.
 If you wish to find out all about Bergerac and Duras wines then a visit is a must.

 Every evening in a different village throughout July & August there is an evening market - Simply turn up and grab one of the tables which are set up in the market squares.
-Market traders provide everything from wine, starters, cooked meals and deserts some of the produce sold comes from local farmers and producers and is typical of the region.
+Market traders provide everything from wine, starters, cooked meals and desserts some of the produce sold comes from local farmers and producers and is typical of the region.
 Then dance the night away to the live band - a great night out also enjoyed by all the locals.
 Every other Monday night is held a marché nocturne in our village, but, for the Jazzy music, I recommend you to enjoy the one in Beaumont du Perigord which is distant 9 km.